 30 days passed, and the shipping lanes were no longer crossing his path.
 20 more days later, and there was a hole in the raft that he had to close somehow, while being dehydrated and covered with salt water sores.

-The year was 1936, and the new Communist regime in Russia was persecuting people who were still practicing religion.
+One of the most incredible survival stories takes place in the year 1936, when the new Communist regime in Russia was persecuting people who were still practicing religion.
 The Lykovs escaped into the wilderness of Siberia.
 They were a family of four, Karp and Akulina, husband and wife, as well a son, 9 years old, and a daughter, only two years old.
 They took only seeds and some tools with them.
 They erected a series of simple huts to live in, until finding a suitable patch of land near Mongolia.
 This became their permanent home for the next several decades.
 The Lycovs gave birth to another two kids and lived in wild, without depending on the civilization.
 The first people they saw since fleeing was a team of geologists in 1978, who happened upon their house.

 They survived by trapping animals, hunting and farming.
 The seeds of their crops were replanted the next year.
 The food was precisely rationed to meet everyone’s needs, but also to last longer.
 They made fiber out of hemp that they farmed, and using a primitive spinning wheel they made clothes for their family of six.